 Google Trademark Infringement: Everything You Need to Know

-Google trademark infringement, or the right for the company's name to be protected from use by others, was challenged in a recent lawsuit on the grounds that "google" is now a generic term for internet searching.
-3 min read
+Google trademark infringement was challenged in a recent lawsuit on the grounds that "google" is now a generic term for internet searching.6 min read

 Google Trademark Infringement